-1) IIn the event a county representative cannot fulfill his/her term, the 1st assistant becomes the acting county representative until the next election; if he/ she is unable to do so, the next assistant in line becomes county representative.

-2) If the county has no LINC representative, it is the responsibility of the assistant to fulfill the position.
+- 1) May be elected or appointed as decided by each region. - 2) Work under the supervision and direction of the county representative. - 3) In the event a county representative cannot fulfill his/her term, the 1st assistant becomes the county representative until the next election; if he/she is unable to do so, the next assistant in line becomes county representative. - If the county has no LINC representative, it is the

-3) If the county representative cannot attend a state, region, or county meeting it is the responsibility of the assistant to attend.
+- responsibility of the assistant to fulfill the position. - 5) If the county representative cannot attend a state, region, or county meeting it is the responsibility of the assistant to attend.